logo

 Should I pick hot or cold numbers for my wheeling pool?

-Your pool selection method does not affect jackpot probability.
-In a fair draw, every number has an equal chance regardless of past frequency.
-Using hot/cold numbers from Lottery Valley's analysis tools can help organize your selection, but commonly prescribed mix ratios like '2–3 hot + 1–2 cold' ha
+Your pool selection method does not change jackpot probability.
+In a fair draw, every number has equal odds regardless of past frequency.
+You can use hot or cold labels to organize your pool, but no mix ratio provides a statistical advantage.

 What are common mistakes with lottery wheeling systems?